loveland/support/_articles/the-live-feed.md

 ---
-weight: 0
+weight: 1
-category: Getting Started
+category: Surveying
 published: false
+intro: Where to keep track of the data activity in your account in real time
 ---
 **About the Feed**